Hiroshi1978/lbhandler/README.md

 ### How to create new load balancer ?

-Maybe you can write like this.
+You can write like this.

 ```java
     LoadBalancer lb = new LoadBalancerImpl.Builder("MyLB")
                         .defaultHttpListener().zones("zone-name").build();
 ```

-Or, if you use VPC,
+If you use VPC,

 ```java
     LoadBalancer lb = new LoadBalancerImpl.Builder("MyLB")